cdsittampalam/documentation/docs/Partner API.md

 | Fund | YES | NO  | NO  | YES |
 | Transfer | YES | NO  | NO  | YES |
 | Withdrawal | YES | NO  | NOpro | YES |

+### Parameters

+GET method parameters are passed in a query string rather than the body of the URL.
+All other request parameters are sent in the request body and use 'application/json'.

 Quick-Start Guide